medyan-dev/MEDYANSimRunner.jl/README.md

 Return the state that gets passed to `save` and `load`

 Optionally, mutate the `output` keyword argument.
-When saving the snapshot, this group will get saved as `"/out"`
+When saving the snapshot, this group will get saved as `"out"`

 ### Main loop pseudo code